jamesgleave/NQueens/README.md

 # NQueens
-This is an implementaiton of the "iterative solve" to solve the nqueens problem.
+This is an implementaiton of the "iterative solve" algorithm to solve the nqueens problem.